Crohn’s disease treatment

 What kinds of drugs are used to treat Crohn's disease?

 Corticosteroids such as prednisolone are another class of drugs that reduce inflammation.
 A doctor is likely to prescribe an initial large dose of prednisolone when the disease is very active.
 The dose is then tapered off.
-A problem with corticosteroids is the large number of possible side effects, some of them serious, such as an increased susceptibility to infection.

 Biological drugs, infliximab and adalimumab, may be recommended when a person with Crohn's disease does not respond to the standard treatments of mesalazine-containing drugs, corticosteroids, and immunosuppressants.
 These ‘biologicals’ attach to the inflammation-promoting protein, tumour-necrosis factor-alpha (TNF-alpha) preventing the inflammation that occurs in Crohn’s disease.